truthcoin/www.truthcoin.info/_posts/2018-03-20-gigachain.md

 So, we want to avoid a situation where a miner is tempted to mine an "inefficient block", where this is defined as a block containing many low-fee txns.
 If users are unwilling to pay a minimum fee, this may indicate that they don't appreciate the resource of blockspace.

-Therefore, we might want a typical txn (250 bytes) to cost at least[^n] some amount.
+Therefore, we might want a typical txn (250 bytes) to cost at least[^2] some amount.

-[^n]: Minimum fees are enforceable, unlike maximum fees which can be circumvented with out-of-band payments.
+[^2]: Minimum fees are enforceable, unlike maximum fees which can be circumvented with out-of-band payments.

 A second reason to favor a minimum fee, is that sidechains have no block subsidy.
 Altcoins can have their txns subsidized by an inflation tax, but sidechains cannot.
 In the very long term, Bitcoin's subsidy will run out and the network will need to sustain itself on (floating) txn fees alone.
 While this is a good plan in theory, it has never been tried before in practice.

 A third reason for mandatory, BTC-based pricing, is that it is a rare example of a Bitcoin-based "unit of account".
 I think it sends a good message to the world about taking Bitcoin payments (and Bitcoin-as-intrinsic-value) seriously.

-#### Choosing a Competitive Fee
+### Choosing a Competitive Fee

 I conjecture that the typical txn should cost at least 0.25 USD.
 This would come to a rate of 10 satoshi per byte, assuming a constant exchange rate of 10,000 USD per BTC (more about that later).